front-end-foundations/Introduction/readme.md

 Go to [Github](https://github.com/front-end-foundations). `https://github.com/front-end-foundations`, is the source for _all files_ and notes used in this class.
 Class activities are documented in a readme file.

-_The notes are updated frequently so do not download them until the day after the class._
+_The notes are updated frequently so do not download them until the day of the class._

-Please keep the page open in a tab during class for reference and in order to copy and paste code.
+Please keep the notes open in a tab during class for reference and in order to copy and paste code.

-At the end of class I typically upload or "push" my files back up to Github in a new branch for your reference.
-They can be downloaded from the `*-done` branch.
-Be sure to select the branch on Github _before_ downloading the zip.
-I will demonstrate this in class.
+At the end of class I typically upload or "push" my files back up to Github for your reference.

 <!-- ### Recommended Text